Protein engineering: Screening and selection techniques

 Once a protein has undergone directed evolution, ration design or semi-ration design, the libraries of mutant proteins must be screened to determine which mutants show enhanced properties.
 Phage display methods are one option for screening proteins.
 This method involves the fusion of genes encoding the variant polypeptides with phage coat protein genes.
 Protein variants expressed on phage surfaces are selected by binding with immobilized targets in vitro.
 Phages with selected protein variants are then amplified in bacteria, followed by the identification of positive clones by enzyme linked immunosorbent assay.
 These selected phages are then subjected to DNA sequencing.

 Cell surface display systems can also be utilized to screen mutant polypeptide libraries.
 The library mutant genes are incorporated into expression vectors which are then transformed into appropriate host cells.
 These host cells are subjected to further high throughput screening methods to identify the cells with desired phenotypes.

 Cell free display systems have been developed to exploit in vitro protein translation or cell free translation.
 These methods include mRNA display, ribosome display, covalent and non covalent DNA display, and in vitro compartmentalization.

 Enzyme engineering

-Enzyme engineering is the application of modifying an enzyme's structure (and, thus, its function) or modifying the catalytic activity of isolated enzymes to produce new metabolites, to allow new (catalyzed) pathways for reactions to occur, or to convert from some certain compounds into others (biotransformation).
+Enzyme engineering is the application of modifying an enzyme's structure (and, thus, its function) or modifying the catalytic activity of isolated enzymes to produce new metabolites, to allow new (catalyzed) pathways for reactions to occur, or to convert from certain compounds into others (biotransformation).
 These products are useful as chemicals, pharmaceuticals, fuel, food, or agricultural additives.